Download eBooks & Wiring Diagrams (FREE)

 We’ve used our vent fan in virtually every environment possible:

-No matter what environment we’re in, our Maxxair vent fan keeps chugging along and does exactly what it’s supposed to do.
+No matter our environment, our Maxxair vent fan keeps chugging along and does exactly what it’s supposed to do.

 What We Like

 What can we say?
 The MaxxFan Deluxe Roof Fan just plain works!
-Let’s start our Maxxair fan review by listing all the things we love about it.
+Let’s start our Maxxair fan review by listing everything we love about it.

 1. Rain Cover

-Unlike many other vent fan brands, the MaxxFan comes with a rain cover.
+Unlike many other vent fan brands, the MaxxFan has a rain cover.
 This allows you to continue using the fan even when it’s raining outside.

-While most vent fans have a simple pop-up lid, the Maxxfan has a useful rain hood that allows it to draw air through a downward facing screen.
-This prevents any rain drops from entering the camper.
+While most vent fans have a simple pop-up lid, the Maxxfan has a useful rain hood that allows it to draw air through a downward-facing screen.
+This prevents any rain from entering the camper.

-And if you haven’t lived in a camper van yet, you should know that being able to keep your vent fan on when you’re trapped inside your vehicle while it’s pouring outside is critical to interior comfort.
+And if you haven’t lived in a camper van yet, you should know that keeping your vent fan on when you’re trapped inside your vehicle while it’s pouring outside is critical to interior comfort.

-Without proper airflow, the air starts to get more humid and sticky and the floor is becoming moist.
+Without proper airflow, the air gets humid and sticky, and the floor becomes moist.

-Trust Us: It's pretty darn uncomfortable to be trapped inside your camper under rainy conditions.
+Trust Us: Being trapped inside your camper under rainy conditions is pretty darn uncomfortable.

 Streamlined Look